paglimo/beegfs-go/watch/README.md

 # About

-BeeWatch is a replacement for the [beegfs-event-listener](https://doc.beegfs.io/latest/advanced_topics/filesystem_modification_events.html#beegfs-event-listener).
+Watch is a replacement for the [beegfs-event-listener](https://doc.beegfs.io/latest/advanced_topics/filesystem_modification_events.html#beegfs-event-listener).
 It handles receiving file system modification events from a single BeeGFS metadata service over a Unix socket then forwarding them to one or more subscribers.
-Currently BeeWatch only supports gRPC subscribers, but the design is flexible so additional subscriber types can be easily added in the future such as InfluxDB.
+Currently Watch only supports gRPC subscribers, but the design is flexible so additional subscriber types can be easily added in the future such as InfluxDB.

-BeeWatch is responsible for avoiding lost events due to network or other remote issues, for example if the server a subscriber is on reboots for updates.
+Watch is responsible for avoiding lost events due to network or other remote issues, for example if the server a subscriber is on reboots for updates.
 It does so by buffering each event received from the BeeGFS metadata service in-memory until the event is sent to all subscribers, or its internal event